jeraldrich/blog/docs/about_me.rst

 Generations ago, a thinker was sitting on an old oak log, chin resting on palm, staring intently at the grassy ground a few feet away.

-Imaginary steam rose from a shallow pool of knowledge filled with spoken word and dusty scrolls, and into thick thoughtful clouds.
+Imaginary steam rose from a shallow pool of knowledge filled with spoken word and dusty scrolls, and into drifting thoughtful clouds.

-Charged with restless static electricity, rapid bolts of lightening arc between thoughts, and flash creative new possibilities.
+Charged with restless static electricity, rapid bolts of lightening arc between thoughts and flash creative new possibilities.

-Mental gears refine fuzzy details into logical structures to be visually arranged until the best fitting image is imagined.
+Mental gears refine fuzzy details into logical structures to be visually arranged until the best fitting solution is pictured.

 A goat’s panicked baah brings reality back to focus.
 A sudden wind rustles dried leaves and wisps hazy conclusions away.
 The thinker let’s out a sigh, stands up, and pats the goat on the head.
 Thoughts about how to make a softer wool start steaming up...

 Today, alone in a quiet dark room crouched over a glowing screen, an all knowing artificially intelligent oracle instantly answers any question.

-The kindling of curiosity, fuels the heat of imagination.
+The kindling of knowledge, fuels the heat of imagination.
 Rhythmic clicks and clacks spark calculated keystrokes describing the thinker’s visual pictures and the logical steps that compose them, into a blueprint of monotype words and mathematical symbols.

 With bloodshot eyes and a deep exhale, the last thoughtful detail is saved.
-The final logical blueprint is pressed for mass distribution as the computer converts logical meaning to simple 0's and 1's of machine instructions.
+The final logical blueprint is pressed for mass distribution by the computer converting logical meaning constructed by the thinker, to simple 0's and 1's instructions for machines to follow.

+This magical medium that all the world's 0's and 1's are stored on was invented by a brilliant deep thinker named Alan Turing, not to long ago.

-Invented not to long ago by a daydreaming thinker named Turing, who, when laying out in a a wheat field surrounded by thouthful stormy clouds dripping with possibilities, was struck by a thunderous bolt which changed the world forever.
+He was laying out in a a wheat field daydreaming thoughtful clouds dripping with possibilities, when a thunderous bolt struck through the clouds and flashed an image which changed the world forever.

 Turing constructed a simple mathematical machine which could decide true or false when fed a digital tape etched with simple 0’s and 1’s.
 He then imagined that same digital tape stretched to infinity.